-Counselling as if the Earth Mattered: Working Therapeutically Outdoors
+Counselling as if the Earth Mattered: An introduction to Ecotherapy

 A workshop presented by Royal Roads University.

 Explore the theory and practice of nature-based therapies as we specifically address strategies, ethics and other considerations in applying ecotherapies for social service providers and allied professionals.
-A short historical sketch of the field of applied ecopsychology (inspired by Macy, Hillman, Jung, Muir, Thoreau, Naess, etc) plus an examination of existing ecotherapies, followed by a series of experiential activities brings Nature into the therapeutic process as co-facilitator.
-Low risk nature-based approaches as ideal expressions of applied ecopsychology will be offered.
+This course begins with a short historical sketch of the field of applied ecopsychology (inspired by Macy, Hillman, Jung, Muir, Thoreau, Naess, etc.) plus an examination of existing ecotherapies, followed by a series of experiential activities brings nature into the therapeutic process as a co-facilitator.
+Low risk, nature-based approaches as ideal expressions of applied ecopsychology will be offered.

 - Experience nature as co-facilitator in therapy